MiniDzaldov/MiniDzaldov/README.md

 📧 Contact me here: mini6731504@gmail.com

-##### 🪁 enthusiastic about creative problem solving and providing high quality solutions, I am ready to take your projects to new heights.
+##### 🪁 Enthusiastic about creative problem solving and providing high quality solutions, I am ready to take your projects to new heights.

 <!---